usnistgov/dioptra/docs/source/getting-started/running-dioptra.rst

   Each worker is assigned a dedicated GPU, watches a named queue, and runs one job at a time.
   The combined number of Tensorflow and PyTorch GPU workers cannot be greater than the number of GPUs available on the host machine.
   (default: ``0``)
+- **datasets_directory:** Sets the datasets directory to be mounted into all worker containers in your Dioptra deployment.
+  The provided directory will be mounted to `/dioptra/data` in each worker container.
+  If an empty string is provided, no dataset directory will be mounted.
+  If the provided path is not valid, the `init-deployment.sh` script will fail.
+  More advanced configurations can be achieved by modifying the `docker-compose.override.yml` file.
+  (default: ``""``)

 Example
 ~~~~~~~